karolismic/Netflix-Database-and-API-for-Content-Recommendation/README.md

 ## Setup and Execution

+### Configuring Database Connection
+Before running the application, ensure that the `db_config.json` file is updated with the correct connection settings to connect to the PostgreSQL database.
+Update the following parameters:

+- dbname: The name of the PostgreSQL database.
+- user: The username used to authenticate with the PostgreSQL database.
+- password: The password associated with the provided username.
+- host: The host address where the PostgreSQL database is running.
+- port: The port number on which the PostgreSQL database is listening for connections.

+When the `db_config.json` is configured, proceed with the following steps:

 1. Ensure Python is installed on your system.
 2. Ensure that PostgreSQL is installed and running on your system.
 3. Clone the repository and navigate to the project directory.